Video Individual Counting and Tracking from Moving Drones: A Benchmark and Methods: MovingDroneCrowd++

 \subsubsection{Collection}

 Due to the strict regulations on drone operations in crowded environments, acquiring dynamic drone video data in these areas presents a significant challenge, particularly in the highly congested scenarios targeted in this work, such as commercial districts, pedestrian streets, and tourist attractions.
-To this end, we collected raw drone video data from the internet.
-During data collection, we searched various online platforms (such as Bilibili, YouTube, Google, and Bing) using keywords such as “aerial crowd,” “aerial pedestrian street,” and “aerial tourist attractions”.
+To this end, we curated publicly available drone videos depicting crowded outdoor public spaces.
+Candidate raw videos were identified through publicly accessible video platforms and search engines using crowd-related aerial-view keywords, such as “aerial crowd,” “aerial pedestrian street,” and “aerial tourist attractions”.
 Subsequently, we selected and downloaded videos that adhere to the following criteria: 1) The video clips must be captured by moving drones in crowded scenes.
 2) The video content must be pedestrian-centric with distinguishable head features.
 This necessitates a moderate flight altitude and a sufficient depression angle to reduce occlusion.